anjaliinfo/Javascript-ES6/README.md

      <li> Rest parameter and Spread operator </li>
    </ul>

-#  How to Setup ES6 Development Environment
+#  How to Setup ES6 Development Environment on local